Back on air since August 2011. Currently using:

 20m - 80m: 80m delta loop with balanced feeder & symmetrical PI matching unit For details see schematic below.

-QSL Cards: Presently no paper QSL cards.
-Only eQSL possible
+QSL Cards: Only eQSL

 My interest in radio was triggered by my high-school science & math teacher.
 First Rx was a 0-V-1 with the ECL80 tube.
 With this I discovered the world of ham radio.
 My first on air ham radio teachers were Arno, DL9AH and Mario, DJ7UA and many others I used to listen to.
 SWL-ing was another domain that interested me a lot during my early radio years.

-Former callsigns: DF3IK, VU2DPG
+Former callsigns held: DF3IK, VU2DPG